lojzezust/SLR/README.md

 export CUDA_VISIBLE_DEVICES=0,1
 python tools/general_inference.py \
 --architecture wasr_resnet101 \
---weights-file output/logs/wasr_slr/version_0/checkpoints/last.ckpt \
+--weights-file output/logs/wasr_slr_v2_it1/version_0/checkpoints/last.ckpt \
 --image-dir data/example_dir \
 --output-dir output/predictions/test_predictions
 ```

 Additionally, `--imu-dir` can be used to supply a directory with corresponding IMU horizon masks.
 The directory structure should match the one of image dir.

-**NOTE**: The IMU dir has to be provided for models architectures relying on IMU data (i.e. WaSR).
+**NOTE**: The IMU dir has to be provided for models architectures relying on IMU data (i.e. WaSR with IMU).

+Use the `--help` switch for more details on all possible arguments and settings.

 #### MODS inference

 `tools/mods_inference.py` can be used in a similar fashion to run inference on the MODS benchmark.

+Use the `--help` switch for more details on all possible arguments and settings.

 ## Pretrained models